thomasfum/Lemmings.ts/README.md

 ## ToDo
-* when game is paused, can't see mouse
+* oneway arrow do not have the ight color
+* when changing difficulty, keep in memory current level
 * fix some game issues
 * more tests